- Operating Procedure #1 – Workshop/Presentation Guidelines for Payment of Fees.

 - All payments for work reimbursement will be done through the WRDSB or through the ETFO provincial office.

-- With the exception of the President, who receives a responsibility allowance of ten per cent (10%) of Grid Level A4, Step 10, no other honorarium payment will be made to any Executive member for work equivalency reimbursement.
-The President’s responsibility allowance will be paid through the WRDSB payroll system or the provincial ETFO office once per year.
+- With the exception of the President, who receives a responsibility allowance of ten per cent (10%) of Grid Level A4, Step 10, per year, and the First Vice President who receives a responsibility allowance of five per cent (5%) of Grid Level A4, Step 10 X FTE of the position, per year, no other honorarium payment will be made to any Executive member for work equivalency reimbursement.
+The President’s responsibility allowance will be paid through the WRDSB payroll system or the provincial ETFO office.

 - No member will accrue hours for the purposes of paid release time when attending provincial events for which they would normally not be paid, i.e., workshops that occur on weekends or in the evening, the Federation Annual Meeting, overnight meetings (the overnight or non-meeting time portion), etc.